Table of Contents[Hide][Show]

 SheBuysTravel Tip: Read these tips from a SheBuysTravel who fights wildfires before visiting Colorado in the summer.

 3. Play at the Vail Parks

 Visit the local parks!
 Every town has parks, and many much bigger than Vail’s.
 But I’d argue that these are special.
 Not only are they set in an idyllic outdoor environment, but they also encourage imaginary play and activity.
 Plus, it is one of the FREE things to do that kids will enjoy as much as the expensive activities.

-Vail’s Sunbird Park, known as Nest Park by the local kids, was named as one of the world’s coolest by Travel + Leisure.
+Vail’s Sunbird Park, known as Nest Park by the local kids, was named one of the world’s coolest parks by Travel + Leisure.
 Located in Lionshead, it features rope bridges, slides, a climbing wall and a spray park keep the kids moving and entertained.